smallfryy/js-going-native/README.md

 - JavaScript in the raw 🐟

 ## User Experience - Method
 - Typically, when I approach a problem, I think about code from frontend (UX) to backend.
-This is usually when I perform a hypoethical/imaginary "ethnography" of my end user and ask myself: 1) what does the user want to see?; 2) how can the user interact with my application; 3) what features in my application can epower the user with impactful intractive experiences?
+I ask myself: 1) what does my user want to see?
+2) How can my user interact with my application?
+3) what features in my application can epower my user with impactful intractive experiences?

 ## User Experience - Practice
 1. User arrives at a page and sees a 4x4 grid of photo images.